elledkaye/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a simple rock, paper, scissors game.
+This is a simple rock, paper, scissors game between player and computer.
 The game is initiated when the user clicks a button option of either 'rock', 'paper', or 'sciccors.
-The game goes for five round, at the end the results of the game will be shown to the user.
+The game goes for five rounds, at the end the results of the game will be shown to the user.

 *You can launch the game by simply opening the index.html file in the browser of your choosing